pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/04-customization.md

 ### Create Templates

 Part of creating pages with Gatsby involves [specifying a template](https://www.gatsbyjs.com/docs/programmatically-create-pages-from-data/#specifying-a-template).
-This section uses the queries created to create a template for the index page and the individual posts in the above sections.
+This section uses the queries you made above to create a template for the index page and individual posts.

 1. Open your Gatsby project and create a new file in the `src/templates` directory called `last-five-post.js`.